 Orders for hardcopy and CD are dispatched by the following working day.
 The prices are the following.
 For orders sent by UPS the tracking number will be mentioned on your invoice.

 Orders can be paid by credit card, PayPal or bank transfer.
 We accept American Express, Mastercard, Visa, JCB and CUP.
 You may pay in your local currency but please note that the invoice will be in Swiss francs (CHF).

-Payments by bank transfer must be made in Swiss francs (CHF) and include your order number.
+Payments by bank transfer must be made in Swiss francs (CHF) or equivalent amount in EUR or US$.
+Make sure to mention your order reference (pro forma or invoice number).
 All bank charges for remittances are borne by the purchaser.
 Once we have received the payment your order will be processed.

 The IEC Webstore uses SSL 128-bit encryption which is compatible with the majority of web browsers.
 This industry standard technology allows you to communicate with our Webstore via a secure, encrypted link, thus preserving data integrity and confidentiality.